 There is new reserach on the use of SSRIs during pregnancy that is unsettling.
 This study reports that the use of antidepressants during pregnancy may increase the risk of having a child with autism.
 Tons of folks are understandably reaching out to us for clarification and reassurance.
-I am writing this only to say that […]
+I am writing this only to say that the jury […]

 Let’s get it right.
 Lives depend on it.
 There are, to be sure, tons of complex theories and contradicting explanations when it comes to mental illness and diagnoses.
 Discussing maternal mental health is no exception.
 Definitions are blurry, research is not always consistent with what we see in clinical practice, experts challenge existing classifications, and […]

 Yesterday, Katie Couric talked about postpartum depression with Dr. Craig Garfield and Craig, a father who experienced paternal depression.
 The research study carried out by Dr. Garfield was groundbreaking and brings attention to the needs of dads during the postpartum period.
 We discussed this “together” in the article in The Atlantic, “Postpartum Depression Can Happen […]

 Source: Postpartum Depression: Current Status and Future Directions by O’Hara, M & McCabe, J Annual Review of Clinical Psychology Volume 9 March 26, 2013 Michael O’Hara is a huge name in PPD research.
 Please review the main thrust of his review of current PPD status.
 The following has been taken directly from the abstract […]

 CBT and PPD.
 I used to think it was an oxymoron.
 Cognitive behavioral therapy is hard work.
 Definitely worth it, but hard work, nonetheless.
 Simply put, CBT is based on the notion that our feelings and behaviors are a consequence of the thoughts we are having.
 Regarding depression, if we reframe our negative thoughts, […]